codefresh-io/cf-deploy-kubernetes/README.md

 1. The application is deployed using the Kubernetes deployment API (versus the the replication controller directly).
 For more information read http://kubernetes.io/docs/user-guide/deployments/
-2. The tested codebase has a yaml file that describes the Kubernetes deployment parameters and configuration of your application.
+2. The tested codebase has a yaml file (i.e. deployment.yml) that describes the Kubernetes deployment parameters and configuration of your application.
+3. The script processes deployment.yml as a simple template where all `{{ ENV_VARIABLE }}` are replaced with a value of $ENV_VARIABLE deployment.yml
-3. At the moment, only the basic username/pass authentication is supported.
+4. At the moment, only the basic username/pass authentication is supported.

 # Configuration